Cap-go/capacitor-plus/README.md

 ### Philosophy

-The goal of Capacitor+ is to provide:
+Capacitor+ exists to solve a fundamental problem: **great PRs sitting unmerged in the official Capacitor repository**.

+The Ionic team maintains Capacitor with their own priorities and release schedule.
+This means community contributions - bug fixes, improvements, and features - can wait months or even years to be merged.
+Some never make it at all.

+**Capacitor+ takes a different approach:**

+1. **Merge PRs from Forks** - We actively merge valuable PRs that are stuck in the upstream queue.
+If you have a fix that's been waiting, we can include it here.
-1. **Continuous Integration** - Every change from upstream Capacitor is automatically pulled, tested, and verified
+2. **Continuous Sync** - Every change from upstream Capacitor is automatically pulled, tested, and verified
-2. **Rapid Releases** - When upstream changes pass CI, they're automatically published to npm under the `@capacitor-plus` scope
+3. **Rapid Releases** - When changes pass CI, they're automatically published to npm under the `@capacitor-plus` scope
-3. **Reliability** - Only changes that pass the full test suite are merged and released
+4. **Community-First** - Your contributions matter.
+We prioritize merging community improvements.
-4. **Transparency** - All automation is open source and visible in this repository
+5. **Transparency** - All automation is open source and visible in this repository

+### Want Your PR Merged?

+Have a PR stuck in the Capacitor repo?
+Here's how to get it into Capacitor+:

+1. **Open an issue** in this repo linking to your upstream PR
+2. **Or submit the PR directly** to the `plus` branch
+3. We'll review it, run CI, and merge it if it passes

+This way, you and others can benefit from your work immediately, without waiting for the upstream release cycle.

 ### How It Works